SamuraiAku/PkgToSoftwareBOM.jl/README.md

 writespdx(sbom, "path/to/package/source/MyPackageName.spdx.json")
 ```

-One case that PkgToSBOM does not support properly today is when a previous version of the developer's package does not exist in the registry.
+One case that PkgToSoftwareBOM does not support properly today is when a previous version of the developer's package does not exist in the registry.
 In that case, the SBOM will list the path to the local copy of the package code, instead of the URL of the repository.
 This may be fixed in a later version.

-## How does PkgToSBOM support mulitple registries?
+## How does PkgToSoftwareBOM support mulitple registries?

-The majority of users and developers only ever use the General registry and that is what PkgToSBOM defaults to to find package information.
+The majority of users and developers only ever use the General registry and that is what PkgToSoftwareBOM defaults to to find package information.

 If you would like to use a different registry or search multiple registries, you just call `generateSPDX` with two arguments.